Vermont Mortgage Calculator with Taxes & Insurance

 What is the property tax rate in Vermont?

-What is the median home price in Vermont?
+What is the median home value in Vermont?

-The median home price in Vermont is $395,000 as of January 2026.
+The median home value in Vermont is $402,017 as of 2026-06-01.
 Prices vary by location - Burlington and South Burlington typically have higher prices than rural areas.

 Are there first-time homebuyer programs in Vermont?